 - 10-min. video interview with Dr. Wesley Perkins about the power of social norms and the ineffectiveness of scare tactics) and the academic paper he co-authored, “Using Social Norms to Prevent Bullying”

-- About creating family social norms around “our family’s story” – building a strong family narrative
+- About creating family social norms around “our family’s story” – how a strong family narrative helps with resilience and other good things

 - How some Canadian high school students co-created and grew social change through “social norming”